-Brendan came to VUW, interested in both the software design and electronics aspects of engineering.
+Brendan came to Victoria University of Wellington, interested in both the software design and electronics aspects of engineering.

 “I came to Victoria because I was interested in both the software design and electronics aspects of engineering and the University offers a unique programme in this area,” says Brendan.